NEWS

 RESEARCH & DEVELOPMENT

-The Company’s lead product candidate is Adrecizumab (HAM8101; INN: enibarcimab), a clinical-stage, first-in-class drug targeting loss of vascular integrity.
-The strong rationale for Adrecizumab is supported by the elegance of its mode of action, a monoclonal antibody that on binding to its target Adrenomedullin preserves its functionality as regulator of vascular integrity.
+The Company’s lead product candidate is Enibarcimab (HAM8101; fomer name: Adrecizumab), a clinical-stage, first-in-class drug targeting loss of vascular integrity.
+The strong rationale for Enibarcimab is supported by the elegance of its mode of action, a monoclonal antibody that on binding to its target Adrenomedullin preserves its functionality as regulator of vascular integrity

 Loss of vascular integrity in septic shock